Updated: Apr 17

 Greens of all kinds are going to be some of the most perishable items you get in your box, so it's important to know how to take care of them so they last as long as possible.

-Inevitably some of those greens will pile up so it becomes important to have proper storage practices and exit strategies so they don't go to waste!
+Inevitably some of those greens will pile up so it becomes important to have proper storage practices and exit strategies so they don't go to waste.

-As soon as you get your box, take care of it!
+As soon as you get your box, take care of it.
 Read this post for the 5 Steps to Efficiently Use Your Local Box Each Week.

-The most important step is getting your greens refrigerated ASAP!
+The most important step is getting your greens refrigerated ASAP.
 Greens are delicate and will last longer the more consistently they are kept cold.

-Lettuce is almost entirely water, so if it's not in a container that will help retain that moisture they will quickly wilt to an unusable state.
+Lettuce is almost entirely water, so if it's not in a container that will help retain that moisture it will quickly wilt to an unusable state.
 This is also true for lots of other vegetables too, so be sure to get them all in appropriate bags or containers.

-You do not want your greens to be too wet!
+You do not want your greens to be too wet.
 Many folks find it helpful after washing and drying their greens to add a paper towel to the bag or container, which helps pull out any excess moisture so your greens don't sit in an overly wet container.
 If greens are too wet for too long it encourages spoilage.

 Delicate greens like salad mix, arugula, spicy greens, and micro greens should be eaten first.
 Heartier greens like head lettuce, kale, chard, bok choy, and sunflower/pea shoots will last longer so they can be used after the delicate greens have all been consumed.

-If you take the time to do these initial steps of preparation and care for your greens, you'll find that you have less food waste and nicer looking greens for much longer!
+If you take the time to do these initial steps of preparation and care for your greens, you'll find that you have less food waste and nicer-looking greens for much longer!